zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 These names can be used to directly access the outputs of steps after running a pipeline, as we will see [in a later chapter](./fetching-pipelines.md).

+{% hint style="info" %}
+The inputs and outputs of a step are *artifacts* that are automatically tracked and stored by ZenML in the artifact store.
+Artifacts are produced by steps whenever your step returns an object or a value.
+If you want to dynamically update the hyperparameters of your pipeline, you can use a subclass of `BaseParams` for that purpose and which is explained fully [here](./parameters-and-caching.md).
+{% endhint %}

 Let's come up with a second step that consumes the output of our first step and performs some sort of transformation on it.
 In this case, let's train a support vector machine classifier on the training data using sklearn: